-This recipe looks like it has a lot of steps (and it does), but the steps are all fast and easy and if you start with a premade crust, your Comice pear and goat cheese pizza will be done in no time.
+This recipe looks like it has a lot of steps, but the steps are all fast and easy and if you start with a pre-made crust, your Comice pear and goat cheese pizza will be done in no time.

 However, before you go straight to using a store bought crust, let me spend a second convincing you of how easy it is to make it at home, especially if you have a kitchen aid.
 You literally just put everything in the mixer and blend.
 If you’re really lazy (as I often am), you can even let those last two minutes of kneading happen in the mixer.
 I also always use the mixing bowl to let the dough rise in.
 I just take it out for second, oil the bowl, replace and rise.